work-nchc/Usage-Statements-Generator-of-Thinkbox-Deadline/README.md

 C:\Program Files\Thinkbox\Deadline10\bin
 ```

-suph_dl.csv and ch_group.txt should be placed in the [fldr] specified in task_api.cfg.
+suph_dl.csv and ch_group.txt should be placed in the IO directory [fldr] specified in task_api.cfg.
 Configure the default SU per hour in task_api.cfg, the SU per hour for each slave in suph_dl.csv, and the groups using core hour as usage in ch_group.txt, one group per line, first.

 ---
 Routine Reporting: